LCBO Internship | Winter 2023

 From Pilot to Success: Seeing My Design in Action

 My internship ended in April 2023, with the kiosk launching in two pilot stores.
 Assuming the project hadn’t progressed, I was surprised in July 2024 to see the kiosk in use at a Waterloo store outside the pilot locations.
-This discovery confirmed the kiosk’s success & broader rollout, filling me with pride knowing my design made a meaningful impact.
+This discovery confirmed the kiosk’s success & broader rollout, filling me with pride knowing my design made an impact.

 KEY LEARNINGS